joeyGumer/Pixel_Mirror--Diablo_II/Diablo2/README.txt

 	- Spells with particles.
 	- Save & Load.
 	- Game balancing.
-	- Feedback.
+	- Feedback:
 		- When player is able to upgrade a skill.
 		- When an item can’t be picked.
 	- Reprogrammable keys.

 How to install: